Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

 Through using Eq.~(\ref{eq:soverk}), $E=\frac{S}{N}= \frac{R_{Max}}{R_{Peak}}$ can be equally good for describing the efficiency of parallelization of a setup:

-As we discuss below, except for extremely high number of processors, it can be safely assumed that the value of $\alpha$ is independent from the number of processors in the system.
+As we discuss below, except for an extremely high number of processors, we can safely assume that the value of $\alpha$ is independent from the number of processors in the system.
 Eq.~(\ref{eq:alphafromr}) can be used to derive the value of $\alpha$ from values of parameters $R_{Max}/R_{Peak}$ and the number of cores $N$.

 \textit{According to Eq.~(\ref{eq:soverk}), the payload efficiency can be described with a 2-dimensional surface}, as shown in Figure~\ref{fig:EffDependence2020Log}.
-On the surface, some measured efficiencies of the present top supercomputers are also depicted, just to illustrate some general rules.
+On the surface, we displayed some measured efficiencies of the current top supercomputers to illustrate some general rules.
 Both the \gls{HPL}\footnote{http://www.netlib.org/benchmark/hpl/} and the \gls{HPCG}\footnote{https://www.epcc.ed.ac.uk/blog/2015/07/30/hpcg} efficiency values are displayed.
-The measured values are projected back to the axes to enable us to compare the corresponding values of their processors and parallelization efficiency.
+We project the measured values back to the axes to enable the reader to compare the corresponding values of their number of processors and parallelization efficiency.
+The \gls{HPL} efficiency sharply decreases with the increasing number of cores in the system.
+In the case of unnaturally high (or not provided) \gls{HPCG} efficiency values, the values are not displayed in the figure.
+The last "world champion" which benchmarked \gls{HPCG} correctly was $Taihulight$.

-The measured values can be separated in two groups.
-The recent trend is that only a small fraction of their cores are used in the \gls{HPCG} benchmarking, while of course all cores are used in the \gls{HPL} benchmarking.
-As discussed above, their efficiency of course depends on their workload, so the two benchmarked efficiency values can be projected to different number of cores and different non-payload to payload ratios on the axis.
-The other group comprises measurements where the same number of cores were used in both benchmarks.
-For this group, for visibility, only the \gls{HPL} projections are displayed.

-In this latter group, it can be seen immediately, that as the the efficiency sharply decreases with the number of the cores in the system.
-In the former group, only about 10~\% of the total cores is used, and the two efficiency values differ by about an order of magnitude.
-The general experience showed that the ratio of \gls{HPL}-to-\gls{HPCG} efficiency is about 200-500, when using the same number of cores.
-This is why these entries reduced their number of cores in the second benchmark: the payload performance reached its "roofline"~\cite{WilliamsRoofline:2009}~\textbf{\cite{VeghScalingANN:2020}} level at that number of cores; using all cores would decrease the systems performance by an order of magnitude only because of the higher number of cores.
+We can divide the measured values into two groups.
+The first group comprises measurements where the same number of cores were used in both benchmarks.
+For visibility, only the \gls{HPL} projections are displayed, and on their top, the \gls{HPCG} data point.
+The general experience showed that the ratio of \gls{HPL}-to-\gls{HPCG} efficiency is about 200-500 \textit{when using the same number of cores}.
+The \gls{HPCG} payload performance reached its "roofline"~\cite{WilliamsRoofline:2009}~\textbf{\cite{VeghScalingANN:2021}} level at a lower number of cores; using all cores would decrease the system's performance because of the higher number of cores.
+This issue is why the members of the second group reduced their number of cores in the \gls{HPCG} benchmark.